List of Local Laws

 Council’s local laws include offence provisions and a breach may result in the imposition of a penalty, fine and/or prosecution.

 Frankston City currently has four local laws.
-The current (consolidated) version of each local law can be accessed by clicking on the links below:
+The current (consolidated) version of each local law can be accessed by downloading a copy below:

 Tree Protection Local Law 2016

 The Tree Protection Local Law came into effect on 8 April 2016.

 The objectives of this local law are to protect trees (as defined for the purpose of the local law) growing in the municipal district; to require a minimum standard of tree pruning for the protection of trees and public safety; to provide for the peace, order and good government of the municipal district; and to protect and enhance the amenity and environment of the municipal district.

 The Short Stay Rental Accommodation Local Law came into operation on 10 April 2020.